Stage 4 - Bourne End to West Wycombe (10.7 miles)

 After passing through the tunnel a steep path straight ahead leads up to a service road at the back of a large ASDA.
-If you feel you need provisions or a break, just turn right and uphill along the road for a short distance to the entrance to the car park.
+If you feel you need provisions or a break, just climb up, then turn right and uphill along the road for a short distance to the entrance to the car park.
 Turn left into the car park and the entrance to the store is just to the left.

 The route from here skirts around the town of High Wycombe.
 It does have a lot of history which dates back over 2,000 years, with Roman, Saxon, Domesday Book, English Civil War, furniture making, World Wars and more.
 However, there is no scenic route through.
 You can read about High Wycombe by following the link, but one tradition of the town is well worth a mention, "Mayor Making".
 When a new mayor is elected to office they are weighed-in in front of the townsfolk.
 After serving their year as mayor they are weighed-out.
 If they have gained any weight it is decreed they have done this at taxpayers' expenses and are jeered and pelted with rotten fruit.
 The tradition dates back to 1678 when the then mayor, Henry Shepard was reported as being drunk and misbehaving himself.

-The modern out of town shopping park to the right has a couple of major supermarkets, a multi screen cinema, a hotel and a few large American restaurants.
+The modern out of town shopping park to the right has a couple of major supermarkets, a multi-screen cinema, a hotel and a few large American restaurants.
 Considering the path is surrounded by the hustle and bustle of modern day society and at points the people in their cars seem close enough to reach out and touch, it still feels peaceful and isolated from its surroundings.

 Here intermittent small airplanes look as if they are dive bombing the motorway.
 However, they are on their final approach to the Wycombe Air Park which is just across the motorway.

-There is more direct original route through these woods, with severe declines and inclines.
+There is a more direct route through these woods, with severe declines and inclines.
 However, this has been blocked for a few years now by a fallen tree.
 Luckily there are many paths through and this has not proved to be much of a hindrance.

-The path uphill leads through Spring Coppice to High Barbers Wood and eventually Sunters Wood.
+The path uphill leads through Spring Coppice to High Barber's Wood and eventually Sunter's Wood.
 All three are beautiful, and peaceful, but do feel very lonely.
 They seem to be protected by the council yet underused by the locals as in many years of going through here I have never come across anyone.

 The route through is fairly direct.
 However, pay attention to the instructions as there are many options to stray off course.
 Another event must follow the same route as shown by painted white arrows on trees.
-Again take care as many of these have faded with age.
+Again, take care as many of these have faded with age.

 The paths through the woods have some sharp descents and climbs as not much around here is flat.
 Underfoot is rough, with flint-stones making it uneven in places.
 When wet, these stones can be very slippery and a lot of care needs to be taken.

 At the top of the climb the track widens and eventually leads to a lane.
-On passing a house on the right, with usually a noisy dog although I have never seen it, follow the lane as it turns left.
+On passing a house on the right, with usually a noisy dog, although I have never seen it, follow the lane as it turns left.

 The lane as it sweeps downhill is lined on both sides with hedgerow and trees and goes on for almost half a mile with wonderful views of the rolling hills of the Chilterns in the distance.

 During most of the 18th Century, West Wycombe House and Park was the home of Sir Francis Dashwood (1708 - 1781).
 He was born in London in 1708 into a wealthy family and educated at Eton.
 His father, also Francis (1st Baronet Dashwood), made the family fortune through dealings with the Ottoman Empire trading in Turkey and China.
 He was an only son and thus heir to the fortune.
 His mother died when he was two and his father when he was sixteen, thus he inherited the family fortune at a young age.
-If you read the above link to Sir Francis' life by George Knowles you can see, like most wealthy young men of the time, he travelled a lot.
+If you read the link below to Sir Francis' life by George Knowles you can see, like most wealthy young men of the time, he travelled a lot.
 This was known as their "Grand Tour".
 Dashwood took two Grand Tours and met many influential people around the royal courts of Europe.
 His time in Mediterranean countries, especially Italy, was to have a great influence on him and lay the foundations of what he got up too in later life.
 It also was to have a major effect on the layout of the grounds and the buildings here in West Wycombe.

 Although brought up a Catholic he rebelled against his religion.
 He became a Member of Parliament and through his contacts, wealth and personality he reached the high post of Chancellor of the Exchequer.
 Other titles he also held included Master of the Great Wardrobe, Lord Lieutenant of Buckinghamshire, Postmaster General and Baron le Despencer.

 In 1734, Dashwood was one of the founders of the Dilettante Society and its first leader.
 This was a group of Noblemen who appreciated, studied and sponsored the recreation of ancient Greek and Roman art.
 In 1746, or shortly afterwards, Dashwood formed a secret male society called the "Order of the Friars of St Francis at Wycombe" (also known as the Hellfire Club).
 It consisted of many leading politicians, royalty, writers, artists and other wealthy men of the time.
 They all claimed to be lovers of the classical arts, but behind this were also a love for the immoral, strange rituals, lots of alcohol and ridicule for religion.
 Their motto was in Latin and translated to "Do as You Please".
 Members included the Prince of Wales, the Duke of Queensbury, Sir John Stuart (later Prime Minister), the Earl of Sandwich, William Hogarth, John Wilkes, George Selwyn, Robert Lloyd and Charles Churchill.
 American politician, Benjamin Franklin is also supposed to have attended as a guest.
 Some of the original meetings were held at West Wycombe House.
 However, as this was the family home.
 Dashwood soon acquired Medmenham Abbey, just 6 miles away on the Thames near Marlow.
 Through great expense he refurbished the old abbey to form a base where he and his wealthy friends could act out their desired rituals.
-Dashwood as leader of the sect was referred to as the Abbott, other members were known as monks, and the prostitutes, or any high class ladies who were willing to partake were called nuns.
+Dashwood as leader of the sect was referred to as the Abbott, other members were known as monks, and the prostitutes, or any high-class ladies who were willing to partake were called nuns.

 As a member of the government one of Francis' main objectives was to improve the road structure.
 He had the caves at West Wycombe extended, originally to provide work for the villagers after three unfruitful harvests and to excavate chalk for the building of the new road from High Wycombe to West Wycombe, but eventually also extended much greater to be used as a place for the club's meetings.